cdutboy928/notes/git/git.md

 It has probably become the most popular way to use Git now, since it can be set up to both serve anonymously like the `git://` protocol, and can also be pushed over with authentication and encryption like the SSH protocol.
 Instead of having to set up different URLs for these things, you can now use a single URL for both.
 If you try to push and the repository requires authentication (which it normally should), the server can prompt for a username and password.
 The same goes for read access.
 In fact, for services like GitHub, the URL you use to view the repository online (for example, https://github.com/schacon/simplegit) is the same URL you can use to clone and, if you have access, push over.
 ##### Dumb HTTP
-If the sever does not respond with a Git HTTP smart service, the Git client will try to fall back to the simpler _Dumb_ HTTP protocol.
+If the server does not respond with a Git HTTP smart service, the Git client will try to fall back to the simpler _Dumb_ HTTP protocol.
 The Dumb protocol expects the bare Git repository to be served like normal files from the web server.
 The beauty of Dumb HTTP is the simplicity of setting it up.
 Basically, all you have to do is put a bare Git repository under your HTTP document root and set up a specific `post-udpate` hook, and you're done ([See Git Hooks](#Git_Hooks)).
 At that point, anyone who can access the web server under which you put the repository can also clone your repository.
 To allow read access to your repository over HTTP, do something like this:

         $ cd /var/www/htdocs/
         $ git clone --bare /path/to/git_project gitproject.git